SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 }
 ```

-> Note: the Steeltoe logging provider is a wrapper around the [Microsoft Console Logging](https://github.com/aspnet/Logging) provider from Microsoft.
+>NOTE: The Steeltoe logging provider is a wrapper around the [Microsoft Console Logging](https://github.com/aspnet/Logging) provider from Microsoft.
 This wrapper allows querying defined loggers and modifying the levels dynamically at runtime.
-For more information see the [Steeltoe Logging documentation](/docs/steeltoe-logging).
+For more information, see the [Steeltoe Logging documentation](/docs/steeltoe-logging).

 To add the Loggers actuator to the service container, use the `AddLoggersActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointServiceCollectionExtensions.cs).